By Nick Kossatch

 BEST: M. Wilksch, P. Matthews, P. Hoffmann, D. Gardiner, D. Francis, P. Arnold

 Tall and intelligent and athletically built who calls a spade a spade.
-Love sports writing and sending letters and texts to the editor about AFL and the Port Adelaide Power - win, lose or draw.
+Love sports writing and sending letters and texts to the editor about AFL and the Port Adelaide Power – win, lose or draw.
 I do not sit on the fence.
-Soon to be 40!
-I play basketball and over 35's supers football.
-Have played amateur footy and a bit of cricket and basketball when living in Adelaide.
-Do some writing for the Murray Pioneer,
+Soon to be 57!
+I played basketball and supers football having accomplished two Aust Masters Championships with the SA o35s (2006) and o40s (2009) and two All Australian Masters guernseys in 2008 and 2018.
+Have played amateur footy and a bit of cricket and basketball when living in Adelaide, Renmark, Paringa, Alice Springs and now Gladstone in Aueensland.
+I was also a sport newspaper journalist in the Alice (2013-15) and Gladstone (2015-20).
+Now I’m a postie and run a sport website Clear Play Media.

 Leave a Comment